cloudevents/spec/cesql/spec.md

       1. If such operator definition exists and is unique, cast `x` to the type of the left parameter
       1. Otherwise, raise an error and the cast results are undefined
 1. If the function is n-ary with `n > 1`:
-   1. If it's not ambiguous, cast all the arguments to the corresponding parameter types.
+   1. Cast all the arguments to the corresponding parameter types.
-   1. If it's ambiguous, raise an error and the cast results are undefined.
 1. If the operator is n-ary with `n > 2`:
    1. If it's not ambiguous, cast all the operands to the target type.
    1. If it's ambiguous, raise an error and the cast results are undefined.